pressbooks/composer-autoupdate-bedrock/README.md

 # Composer auto update action

-This action sends a message to a AWS SNS Topic to trigger a composer update workflow in each bedrock.
+This action sends a message to an AWS SNS Topic to trigger a composer update workflow in each bedrock.

 ## Input: Environment variables